Riding techniqueThe casual "cowboy" on the wave

 The cowboy explained step by step

 • 1) On the way towards the shore, look for a swell wave that is building up and adapt to its speed.
 Drop slightly on the wave face to reduce the pull in the sail and make the following side change easier.
-Put your front foot in front of the base plate and release your back hand from the boom to grab the new boom side.
+Place your front foot in front of the mast foot and release your back hand from the boom to grab the new boom side.

 • 2-4) Now comes the most difficult moment - changing sides with your back to the sail.
 To do this, step onto the leeward side with your back foot in front of the mast and quickly shift your weight back again, you are now surfing backwards with your back to the sail.
-As with every backstroke, don't push too hard into the outhaul, as this is similar to a tight haul, which causes the sail to load up and throw you off the board to leeward like a wild horse.
+As with every backstroke, don't push too hard into the clew, as this is like a tight hauling motion, which causes the sail to load up and throw you off the board to leeward like a wild horse.

 • 5-6) You can also influence the back pressure in the sail via the course.
 If you surf the wave more to windward, the back pressure increases.
 If you steer your board more downwind, the pressure in the sail decreases.